What is a professional counseling specialty?

 How long will it take me to complete my program?

 The length of time to complete programs varies by student and program, but USD's counseling programs may be completed in less than three and a half years.
 Summer coursework is typical.
 USD counseling programs can be completed part time and online courses are available.
 USD offers a 48-hour school counseling degree and a 60-hour clinical mental health degree.
 Many states now require a 60-hour training program for mental health counseling licensure.

 How is professional counseling regulated?

 All 50 states require a license to practice as a professional counselor.
 Any person wishing to practice professional counseling must meet and adhere to the regulations of the state(s) in which he or she intends to practice.

-Professional Counselors are licensed at the master's level.
-As with most states, the State of South Dakota requires at least a 48 credit hour master's degree in counseling from an accredited institution, 2000 hours post-graduate supervised counseling experience, 100 hours clinical supervision with a board approved supervisor, and passing scores on the National Counselor Examination.
-However, many states, including South Dakota are adding or moving toward a license that requires a 60 credit hour master's degree in counseling and more than 2000 hours post-graduate work.
+Professional counselors are licensed at the master's level.
+As with most states, South Dakota requires at least a 48-credit hour master's degree in counseling from an accredited institution, 2000 hours post-graduate supervised counseling experience, 100 hours clinical supervision with a board-approved supervisor and passing scores on the National Counselor Examination.
+However, many states, including South Dakota, are adding or moving toward a license that requires a 60-credit hour master's degree in counseling and more than 2000 hours post-graduate work.
 In South Dakota, this additional license is entitled Licensed Professional Counselor-Mental Health (LPC-MH).
 Please contact your state licensing body for more information.

 According to the 2014-2015 Occupational Outlook Handbook, employers are likely to hire counselors at higher rates than average for all counseling occupations through 2020.
 Job opportunities for counselors should be very good as job openings are expected to exceed the number of graduates from counseling programs and numerous job openings will occur as many counselors retire or leave the profession.
 In South Dakota, the job outlook for the counseling occupation is favorable.